Beer in Slovakia: Šariš brewery

 In 1964, the Šariš brewery was built and it quickly became the largest brewery and the largest exporter of beer in Slovakia.
 As business boomed, Šariš expanded.
 They started producing and selling soft drinks and even had their own race car.
 By 1983, they were producing one million hectoliters of beer per year.
 They continued to be Slovakia's largest brewery, which drew attention from SABMiller (the brewing company behind MGD, Pilsner Urquell, Fosters, and many other successful breweries).

 In 1997 SABMiller purchased the company.
 Ten years later they were merged with Topvar, another successful Slovak brewery.
 They continue producing the beers that made them so popular, using the same recipes.
-Reflecting the brewery's location in the eastern city of Veľký Šariš, the company has promoted its beers around the Eastern Slovakian culture, using the eastern Slovak dialect in commercials, as well as using its main slogan "Srdcom Východniar" (Easterner by the heart).
+Reflecting the brewery's location in the eastern town of Veľký Šariš, the company has promoted its beers around the Eastern Slovakian culture, using the eastern Slovak dialect in commercials, as well as using its main slogan "Srdcom Východniar" (Easterner by the heart).